jtv/libpqxx/BUILDING-cmake.md

 Building using CMake
 ====================

-First of all, the libpqxx build requires the full PostgreSQL development package.
+First of all, the libpqxx build requires the development package for `libpq`, PostgreSQL's C client library.
 You must have that package installed before you can build libpqxx.

+It also requires Python 3, which comes pre-installed on many systems.
+And, you may need various standard Unix or GNU command-line utilities.

 The instructions will assume that you're working from a command-line shell.
 If you prefer to work from an IDE, you'll have to know how your IDE likes to